 In the early 2000s, Emmons and McCullough conducted a series of studies on the benefits of gratitude journaling, finding that regular journaling about things people were grateful for led to increased happiness, better sleep, and improved relationships.

 Since then, the practice of gratitude journaling has become increasingly popular as a self-care tool, and many people incorporate it into their daily routines as a way to promote well-being and positivity.

-How a Gratitude Journal is Unique From Other Types of Journals
+How a Gratitude Journal is Unique

 In general, journaling encompasses a wide range of techniques and themes.
 A gratitude journal, however is unique from other types of journaling.